YummYume/modulo/README.md

 ## Install a new dependency
 **This is important** : To install a `yarn` or `composer` package, `ssh` into the container (`make ssh-app` or `make ssh-api`) and install it there, then run `make sync-dependencies` (or any `sync-dependencies` command to sync only the required container)

-## The API Submodule
-**If you didn't clone with the `--recurse-submodules` option :**
-- Run `git submodule update --init` in the project's root folder

-**To make a change in the API :**
-- Go into the API folder and create and/or checkout to a branch
-- Make your changes and push
-- Go back to the project's root folder and run `git add api`, then commit and push

-**To get the latest version of the API submodule :**
-- Run `git submodule update` in the project's root folder

 ## Extra
 - **Nginx** logs are available in **nginx/logs**